 Ecotones occur at edges and physical boundaries, where fresh water meets salt water and water meets land, where tides roll up and down coasts, where woodlands become pastures and the fir trees of taiga forests give way to the lichen and grass of tundra.

 The term refers to the transition from one ecosystem to another, as well the stress inherent in a population at the limit of its tolerance for specific environmental conditions.

 We welcome guest submissions of timely relevant news of importance to the broad ecological community.
-Liza Lester, ESA’s communications officer, edits Ecotone.
+Zoe Gentes, ESA’s public information manager, edits Ecotone.